alexiscatnip/alexiscatnip.github.io/porfolio.md

 An android app for DJI drones that uses machine learning to count the number of people.

-The accuracy was initially very low.
+The ability to detect people was initially quite poor, as the default object detection model was trained on generic images (as opposed to aerial images from a drone's view).

-For the release version, we used GCP to train the object detection model on aerial images of people.
+To solve that, we retrained the model on a [specific dataset](http://okutama-action.org/) of aerial images of people.

-The accuracy was thus increased to about 0.7 or 0.8.
-I can't remember.

 ### RPI Sensor Array

-todo: find image of this guy.

 A Raspberry PI mounted on the drone, that sends the sensor data to the pilot.